wangjohn/lawson/README.md

 TODO

-- Fix modal being in a weird position when it is opened.
 - Finish template for booking confirmation email.
 - Figure out how people will be creating accounts.
 - Feed of what everyone else is currently doing -- probably the PGCC dashboard home page.